111 Washington Street

 The project features secure underground garage as well as surface guest parking and suites from 2,500 – 8,000 square feet.

 Cliveden Place Condominiums and Shoppes

-The first level of the six-story Hancock Street building will house The Shoppes at Cliveden, an approximately 8,000-square-foot commercial space fronted by a 120-foot colonnade.
-The grand entrance to the residences above will be through a beautifully appointed lobby with controlled elevator building access.
+The first level of the six-story Hancock Street building will house The Shoppes at Cliveden Place, several retail stores fronted by a 120-foot colonnade.
+The grand entrance to the residences above are through a beautifully appointed lobby with controlled elevator building access.

 104 Quarry Street